-Amongst other things, the TSA regulates the requirements that information must meet in order to be protected as a trade secret (Section 2), the scope of such protection (Section 3 et seqq) and the legal consequences of an infringement (Section 6 et seqq).
-Furthermore, it establishes specific rules to protect trade secrets in (civil law) litigation (Section 15 et seqq) and stipulates certain conduct regarding trade secrets as a criminal offence (Section 23).
+Amongst other things, the TSA regulates the requirements that information must meet in order to be protected as a trade secret (Section 2), the scope of such protection (Section 3 et seq) and the legal consequences of an infringement (Section 6 et seq).
+Furthermore, it establishes specific rules to protect trade secrets in (civil law) litigation (Section 15 et seq) and stipulates certain conduct regarding trade secrets as a criminal offence (Section 23).

-Even if the TSA is the main act with regard to trade secrets, it should be noted that there are several provisions throughout different acts of German law that may provide flanking protection.
+While the TSA is the main act with regard to trade secrets, there are several provisions throughout different acts of German law that may provide supplementary protection.
 Such provisions are mainly designed as special liability provisions for particularly qualified professional groups (such as members of the works council, board members and managing directors, lawyers, notaries or civil servants) that prohibit the disclosure and exploitation of trade secrets.

-In addition, depending on the individual case, provisions that serve mainly other purposes – such as the security of the Federal Republic of Germany (Section 93 et seqq of the German Criminal Code (GCC) (Strafgesetzbuch, or StGB)), the integrity of electronic data (Section 202a et seqq, GCC) or postal and telecommunications secrecy (Section 206, GCC), to give just some examples – may also provide auxiliary protection for trade secrets.
+In addition, depending on the individual case, provisions that serve mainly other purposes – such as the security of the Federal Republic of Germany (Section 93 et seq of the German Criminal Code (GCC) (Strafgesetzbuch, or StGB)), the integrity of electronic data (Section 202a et seq, GCC) or postal and telecommunications secrecy (Section 206, GCC) – may also provide auxiliary protection for trade secrets.

 In principle, any information that relates in any way to a business and has any kind of commercial value can be protected as a trade secret under the TSA.
 Inter alia, this applies to:

-In summary, only information that is purely private and cannot be used in business transactions is excluded from protection under the TSA.
+In summary, only information that is purely private and cannot be used in business transactions at all is not covered by the protection of the TSA.
 With regard to information about illegal activities in a company (eg, tax evasion, violation of labour law or antitrust regulations), it is disputed whether such information can also be protected under the TSA.
-However, even if such information should be covered by the scope of the TSA’s protection (which is convincing), its disclosure will in some cases be permitted by an overriding public interest.
+However, even if such information should be covered by the scope of the TSA’s protection (which is, in our opinion, convincing), its disclosure will in some cases be permitted by an overriding public interest.

 Pursuant to Section 2 No 1 of the TSA, any type of information can be protected as a trade secret as long as it meets the following requirements: